peterbourgon/prometheus-aggregator/README.md

 ```

 You can declare metrics at runtime, like this, or you can predeclare metrics in
-a JSON file, and pass it to the program at startup via the `-declfile` flag.
-Or
+a file containing a JSON array of multiple JSON objects, and pass it to the
+program at startup via the `-declfile` flag.
+Or mix and match both!
+Life is
-mix and match both.
-What do I care?
-I'm just some stupid README file.
+full of possibility.

 ## Prometheus exposition format